AlexCGoose/Sumiriku-Doc/Stories and Secrets/Sumiriku Secret Doc.md

 # Items And Treasures

-Myth and folklore of Sumiriku are filled with important artefacts, relics who's powers were required in times of need or weapons elevated to legendary status by their wielders.
+Myth and folklore of Sumiriku are filled with important artifacts, relics who's powers were required in times of need or weapons elevated to legendary status by their wielders.
 These items, many currently enshrined or kept as treasured heirlooms, help connect this storied history to our present day.

 The following lists a number of unique magic items that can be found within the setting of Sumiriku.
 These items feature lore explaining their origin, design, or use, as well as mechanical information for using the item.